If I could show you how to get crystal clear about your goals and effortlessly start taking action in the right direction, would you be interested?

 7. What would happen if you could?

 Last, but not least, what would happen if you could?
-This is an eye-opener for many, because it may open your eyes to something scary.
+This is an eye-opener for many, because it may open your eyes to something terrifying.

 What I mean by that is that you may be afraid of success in some way.